Song of Enlightenment

 IF I AM GIVEN A POISONOUS DRUG, I AM STILL TOTALLY AT EASE.
 If a cultivator should meet with a secret RRWMPR RO Hem him--he is just the way he always is, and he is unharmed by the poison.
 Such was the case with the First Patriarch, Bodhidharma, who was poisoned by people of an outside way, but did not die.

 OUR MASTER MET BURNING-LAMP BUDDHA AFTER MANY AEONS AS A PATIENT IMMORTAL.
 He passed through boundless vast ages specializing in cultivating the practice of patience under insult.

 HOW MANY BIRTHS?
 HOW MANY DEATHS?
 BIRTHS AND DEATHS

 STRETCH FAR INTO THE DISTANCE, WITH NO FIXED END.

 SINCE I SUDDENLY AWAKENED AND UNDERSTOOD NON-

-PRODUCTION, HOW CAN I BE TRIEVED BY INSULT, OR PLEASED
+PRODUCTION, HOW CAN I BE TRIEVED BY INSULT, OR PLEASED BY GLORY?

 HOW MANY BIRTHS?
 HOW MANY DEATHS?
 Since time without beginning, we have left mountains of bones behind us as we have revolved through the six paths.
 No one knows the number of times we have met birth and met death, first rising, then falling.